 4 Chapter 4 - Basic Data treatments

-The most common data treatments/transformations for numerical variables:
+The most common data treatments and transformations for numerical variables are:

-The most common data treatments/transformations for categorical variables are:
+The most common data treatments for categorical variables are:

-From the previous data transformations, I will explain in more detail the most used in Statistical modelling
+Of these transformations, I now explain in more detail the ones most used in statistical modeling.

 4.1 Normalization and Scaling

-For each x_i variable, we normalize by calculating its corresponding z_i value.
-The z_i value is calculated as the number of standard deviations each value of x_i is away from its mean \bar{x_i} :
+For a variable x, we normalize by computing its z-score: the number of standard deviations each value lies away from the mean.

 4.1.2 Min-Max scaling